Andreas237/UCCS_CS5700_PushDownAutomaton/README.md

 The stack will be a singly linked list.
 Available functions are:
   - `push`  add a value to the stack
   - `pop`   remove a value from the stack
+  - `size`  returns the size of the current stack
   - `topValue`  read the top value from the stack, will call pop